Point of Law has an interesting blog post on a recent study regarding contingency fees. I found two conclusions of interest.

-First, the study found that people who had the financial means to pay attorneys’ fees up front still preferred a contingency fee arrangement, even if that arrangement meant they were ultimately likely to pay more in fees.
-Apparently, affluent trial lawyers were also included in the experiment as imaginary plaintiffs, and they too chose the contingency fee agreement over the hourly billing rate.
-The authors explain that our instinct to be “loss adverse” is the main reason people prefer a contingency fee arrangement even if they expect it will result in higher legal fees.
+First, the study found that people who had the financial means to pay attorneys’ fees upfront still preferred a contingency fee arrangement, even if that arrangement meant they were ultimately likely to pay more in fees.
+Apparently, the experiment included affluent trial lawyers as imaginary plaintiffs, and they too chose the contingency fee agreement over the hourly billing rate.
+The authors explain that our instinct to be “loss adverse” is the principal reason people prefer a contingency fee arrangement, even if they expect it will cause higher legal fees.
 This theory may also explain why people are far more unhappy when they lose $100 than happy when they find $100.

 I suspect another reason for this preference that the authors do not point to is that it is less stressful to have some level of cost certainty.
-I know I do not like paying anyone by the hour, especially when I have no idea how many hours will need to be expended.
-I would rather just be given an all inclusive price to solve the problem.
+I know I dislike paying anyone by the hour, especially when I do not know how many hours attorneys will expend.
+I would rather they give me an all-inclusive price to solve the problem.

 Another reason clients may prefer a contingency fee arrangement is that it makes sense.
-In any business relationship, if you are able to forge a deal where the parties are working with vested interests, you are better off.
-The personal injury lawyer-client relationship is one of the cases where the parties’ interests line up the best, and the defense lawyer-client relationship is one where the parties’ interests line up the worst.
-I began my career at a defense firm and clearly remember when one group in our law firm defeated a nationwide class action, saving the client millions of dollars.
+In any business relationship, if you can forge a deal where the parties are working with vested interests, you are better off.
+The personal injury lawyer-client relationship is one case where the parties’ interests line up the best, and the defense lawyer-client relationship is one where the parties’ interests line up the worst.
+I began my career at a defense firm and remember when one group in our law firm defeated a nationwide class action, saving the client millions of dollars.
 Everyone looked like they had just lost their best friend.
 Why?
 Because victory meant the work would dry up.
-Is there a different way for defense lawyers to be compensated that would make more sense?
+Is there a different way of compensating defense lawyers that would make more sense?
 If there is, I can’t figure it out.
 It is just one of those business relationships where the interests of the involved parties are very hard to align.